robertrossmann/Ldap/README.md

 # Ldap :: Object encapsulation of php's ldap functions

-This library provides a class encapsulation of php's ldap functions.
+> This library provides a class encapsulation of php's ldap functions.
 This might be very useful for mocking during unit testing or if you simply prefer the beauty of OOP.

+## DEPRECATION NOTICE

+This library is no longer maintained and its usage is discouraged.
+As a replacement, please take a look at [Dreamscapes/Ldap-Core](https://github.com/Dreamscapes/Ldap-Core) which offers similar functionality.

 ## Features